nicobrinkkemper/gabr.sh/README.md

 ```
 > Let's say it's saved in `./git.sh`

+This is easy to forget too, but one can refresh memory by looking at the file.

-To run this like `gabr` would, one could simply write:
+To run this function like `gabr` would, one could simply write:
 ```shell
 $ (. git.sh; deleteTag 1.0.1)
 ```
 But doing it like this is hard to communicate and prone to human error.
-With `gabr` a more direct API emerges to do these kind of things:
+With `gabr` a more direct api emerges to do these kind of things:
 ```
 $ gabr git deleteTag 1.0.1
 ```
+With this basic concept, all functions you see in .sh files
+will be available through a simple api that is shareable.

 ## Variables